 Their customers know what they’re getting when they shop with B&H: the latest releases, unbeatable specials and deals, fast (usually free) shipping, great customer service, and an iron-clad, 30-day money-back guarantee.
 B&H is passionate about the things their target audience is passionate about: primarily photography, cameras, and film.
 That know-how leads to trust and their brand consistency has created awareness among the photography niche.
 As a result, B&H was awarded by Newsweek as one of America’s best companies for customer service.

-3. Brand Consistency Establishes Authority
+3. Why Brand Consistency Matters: It Establishes Authority

 Brand authority can be tricky to define.
 It sounds good if you have it, but what does it really mean?
 Forbes described it as “a company’s perceived expertise within an industry or topic.”
 The key word there is “perceived.”
 If people look at you as an expert in your field, it’s safe to say you have brand authority.
 It isn’t a title you give yourself, but rather a reputation you earn.
 When you’re consistent with the way you handle your business, you can establish brand authority.